saman1234/getting-cleaning-data/README.md

 The aim of tidy-uci-har is to create a tidy version of the UCI HAR dataset for the "Getting and Cleaning Data" course offered August 4-31, 2014 on Coursera.

-Files
+###Files

-   > README.md this file, describing the overall repository.
+   1. README.md : describing the overall repository.
-  > CodeBook.md the tidy data file code book for the data set produced by the tidying process.
+   2. CodeBook.md : code book for the data set produced by the tidying process.
-   > run_analysis.R the main analysis script performing the specified data tidying tasks.
+   3. run_analysis.R : the main analysis script performing the specified data tidying tasks.
-   > tidy_UCI_HAR_Dataset.txt sample output from the run_analysis.R script included in the repository for completeness.
-Under normal circumstances, data itself would not be part of the repository.
+   4. tidydata.txt : sample output from the run_analysis.R script included in the repository for completeness.

-###  Main Script

-The R script run_analysis.R downloads, if not already present, and processes the raw UCI HAR dataset as follows:
+### Steps to execute files in this repo:

+##### Attention :
+Our code run_analysis.R does not download the file.
+Please do the following before running the script:

+1. Download the data folder
+2. Unzip the data folder
+3. Set the working directory of your R environment to the root directory of the extracted/unzipped file.
+   Hint: You can use setwd() to the set the working directory.
-    > Step 0.
-Download and extract the raw data set.
-(Not in the original specification.)
+   For example, if you download and unzip the data folder in D:/gettingdata , you should call the following:

+   > setwd("D:/gettingdata/getdata_projectfiles_UCI HAR Dataset/UCI HAR Dataset")

+4. Now download the run_analysis.R from this repo and copy paste it in your working directory which you have setup in step.3

+5. Use the script by opening an R session .
+Then execute the script with the R command:

+> source('run_analysis.R')

+ The run_analysis.R on execution does the following:

     > Step 1.
 Merges the training and the test sets to create one data set.
     > Step 2.
 Extracts only the measurements on the mean and standard deviation for each measurement.
     > Step 3.
 Uses descriptive activity names to name the activities in the data set.
     > Step 4.
 Appropriately labels the data set with descriptive variable names.
     > Step 5.
 Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-### Usage

-> Use the script by opening an R session and setting your working directory to the directory containing run_analysis.R.
-Then execute the script with the R command:

-> source('run_analysis.R')

-> The raw data and a tidy data set named tidy_UCI_HAR_Dataset.txt will be placed in the data subdirectory of the current working directory.
-> Customization

-> A few variables at the top of the script can customized at your own risk.

-   > dataUrl the URL of the raw UCI HAR dataset.
-Currently points to a cached copy provided by the course instructors.
-    > dataDir the path to the data directory for storing raw and tidy datasets.
-Currently points to the "data" subdirectory of the current working directory when the script is executed.
-    > rawDataFile path to the raw data file.
-Currently set to the name "UCI_HAR_Dataset.zip" within dataDir.
-    > rawDataDirectory path to the raw data directory unzipped from rawDataFile.
-Currently set to "UCI HAR Dataset" within dataDir.
-It is not recommended to change the name of the directory, as it needs to match the ZIP file contents.
-   > dateFile path to the file storing the download date and time for the data.
-Currently set to "dateDownloaded.txt" within dataDir.
-   > tidyDataFile path to the output file containing the tidy dataset.
-Currently set to "tidy_UCI_HAR_Dataset.txt" within dataDir.

-### Execution transcript

-> The following is a sample execution transcript.

-> source('run_analysis.R')
-> Step 0.
-Download and extract the raw data set.
-  >      Creating data directory: ./data
-   >     Downloading raw data file: ./data/UCI_HAR_Dataset.zip ...
-    >    Unzipping ./data/UCI_HAR_Dataset.zip to ./data/UCI HAR Dataset
-#####Step 1.
-Merges the training and the test sets to create one data set.
-> Read 7352 items
-> read 7352 items
-> Read 2947 items
+6. Our run_analysis.R contains a function called my_analysis().
+Call this function after you load the script in Step.5

-> Read 2947 items
+> my_analysis();

-####Step 2.
-Extracts only the measurements on the mean and standard deviation for each measurement.
-####Step 3.
-Uses descriptive activity names to name the activities in the data set.
-####Step 4.
-Appropriately labels the data set with descriptive names.
-#### Step 5.
-Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+7. Check the generated tidydata.txt for output